andrewhle/google-auth-generator/README.md

 ## Configuration

 ### Email
-Ensure you replace the email in the script with the one you use with your Google Authenticator app to ensure seamless integration.
+Ensure you replace the email in the script with the one you use with your Google Authenticator for compatibility match.

 ```python
 google_auth_email = "your-email@example.com"